dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/app-health.md

 In this regard, Dapr's app health checks are "softer", waiting for an application to be able to process work, rather than terminating the running process in a "hard" way.

+{{% alert title="Note" color="primary" %}}
-> **Note:** For Kubernetes, a failing App Health check won't remove a pod from service discovery: this remains the responsibility of the Kubernetes liveness probe, _not_ Dapr.
+For Kubernetes, a failing app health check won't remove a pod from service discovery: this remains the responsibility of the Kubernetes liveness probe, _not_ Dapr.
+{{% /alert %}}

 ## Configuring app health checks